rapdevr/C--platformer/README.md

 # C#-platformer
-A platformer games written in the C# programming language using WinForms.
+A platformer game written in the C# programming language using WinForms.